PaulCunningham697/react-native-keycloak-expo/README.md

 ### Common Issues

+1. **PKCE code verifier not specified**:
+    - Ensure your Keycloak client has PKCE enabled
+    - Set "Code Challenge Method" to `S256` in Keycloak client settings
+    - Make sure "Client authentication" is disabled for public clients

-1. **Redirect URI mismatch**: Ensure the redirect URI in Keycloak matches your app's URI scheme
+2. **Redirect URI mismatch**: Ensure the redirect URI in Keycloak matches your app's URI scheme

-2. **Token refresh fails**: Check if refresh tokens are enabled in your Keycloak client
+3. **Token refresh fails**: Check if refresh tokens are enabled in your Keycloak client

-3. **Network errors**: Verify Keycloak server is accessible and CORS is configured properly
+4. **Network errors**: Verify Keycloak server is accessible and CORS is configured properly

 ### Debug Mode